cyberphone/CBOR.js/README.md

 ### Deterministic Encoding

-The JavaScript API implements deterministic encoding based on section 4.2 of [[RFC8949](https://rfc-editor.org/rfc/rfc8949.html)].
+The JavaScript API implements [deterministic encoding](https://cyberphone.github.io/CBOR.js/doc/index.html#main.deterministic).

 To shield developers from having to know the inner workings of deterministic encoding, the CBOR.js API performs all necessary transformations _automatically_.
 This for example means that if the